DocAMR: Multi-Sentence AMR Representation and Evaluation: Evaluation

 \subsection{Smatch Evaluation}

-Smatch \cite{cai2013smatch} has become the standard evaluation metric for AMR.
-It views an AMR graph as a set of triples, where each triple comprises of either a pair of nodes with a relation label (i.e. edges in the graph) or one node with an attribute and its value (i.e. concepts and attributes).
-Given the set of triples for a source and a target graph and an \textit{optimal} alignment between their nodes, the metric computes the precision, recall and f-score over triples between the two graphs.
-An \textit{optimal} alignment is the one that will maximize the f-score.
-Finding such an alignment is NP-complete. \cite{cai2013smatch} provide a hill-climbing implementation of Smatch that uses a combination of a 'smart initialization' and random restarts to get closer to an optimal mapping.
-Using this implementation of Smatch as-is at document level is very slow.
-This implementation also relies on a pool of candidate node-mappings that includes all the mapping that can possibly add to the f-score.
-To improve efficiency for document-level search of mappings, we restrict this candidate pool further based on assumption that the source and target documents are aligned at sentence level.
+Smatch \citep{smatch} views an AMR graph as a set of triples, where each triple comprises of either a pair of nodes with a relation label (i.e.~edges in the graph) or one node with an attribute and its value (i.e.~concepts and attributes).
+Given the set of triples for a source and a target graph and an \textit{optimal} alignment between their nodes, the metric computes the precision, recall and F-score over triples between the two graphs.
+An \textit{optimal} alignment is the one that will maximize the F-score. \Citet{smatch} provide a greedy implementation of Smatch that uses a combination of a `smart initialization' and greedy hill-climbing steps to get closer to an optimal mapping.
+Each greedy step needs to evaluate $m(n-1)$ options where $m$ and $n$ are the numbers of nodes in the two graphs being matched.
+Therefore, Using this implementation of Smatch at the document-level is very slow.